oszuidwest/rpi-texttv/README.md

 ## Script Overview

-The `setup.sh` script performs the following tasks:
+The `install.sh` script performs the following tasks:

 1. Updates the package list.
 2. Installs necessary packages for the kiosk setup.